-Useful lives of property, plant and equipment, investment property, and intangible asset
+Useful lives of property, plant and equipment and investment property

-Estimates must be utilized in evaluating the useful lives of all property, plant and equipment, investment property, and intangible assets for calculation of the depreciation and amortization for each class of assets.
-For further discussion of the estimation of useful lives, refer to the headings property, plant and equipment, investment property, and intangible asset contained in Note 4.
+Estimates must be utilized in evaluating the useful lives of all property, plant and equipment and investment property for calculation of the depreciation and amortization for each class of assets.
+For further discussion of the estimation of useful lives, refer to the headings property, plant and equipment and investment property contained in Note 4.